Greeting card

-Greeting cards are usually packaged with an envelope and come in a variety of styles.
+Greeting cards are usually packaged using an envelope and come in a variety of styles.
 There are both mass-produced and handmade versions available and they may be distributed by hundreds of companies large and small.
 While typically inexpensive, more elaborate cards with die-cuts, pop-ups, sound elements or glued-on decorations may be more expensive.

-Hallmark Cards and American Greetings, both U.S.-based companies, are the two largest producers of greeting cards in the world today.
+Hallmark Cards and American Greetings, both U.S.-based companies, are the two most commercially successful producers of greeting cards in the world today.